coreinfrastructure/best-practices-badge/doc/criteria.md

   A project can meet this criterion even if its core developers' primary language is not English.
   <sup>[<a href="#english">english</a>]</sup>
+- <a name="installation_common"></a>The project SHOULD
+  provide a way to easily install and uninstall the software using a commonly-used convention.
+  Examples include using a package manager (at the system or language level), "make install/uninstall" (supporting DESTDIR), a container in a standard format, or a virtual machine image in a standard format.
+  The installation and uninstallation process (e.g., its packaging) MAY be implemented by a third party as long as it is FLOSS.
+  <sup>[<a href="#installation_common">installation_common</a>]</sup>

 ### Change control